 By ANDREW MIGA and RICARDO ALONSO-ZALDIVAR, Associated Press

-Seeking to stoke fears among older voters, the Obama campaign has seized on the plan Ryan authored as House Budget Committee chairman to shift future retirees into a system dominated by private insurance plans.
+In turn, the Obama campaign has hammered away at Ryan's plan to shift future retirees into a system dominated by private insurance plans.

-Lawmakers of both political parties have taken advantage of peculiar federal accounting rules that — on paper — allow Medicare savings spent for another purpose to also be credited to the program's trust fund for inpatient care.
-Obama's health care law used Medicare cuts to pay for covering the uninsured; the Ryan budgets passed by the House kept those cuts and applied them to reducing the federal deficit.
+Democrats and Republicans alike have taken advantage of peculiar federal accounting rules that, on paper, allow Medicare savings spent for another purpose to also be credited to the program's trust fund for inpatient care.
+Obama's health care law used Medicare cuts to pay for covering the uninsured.
+The Ryan budgets passed by the House kept those cuts and applied them to reducing the federal deficit.